Carmen Salvino: Early life

 After living in Florida for 5 years, the family moved back to Chicago's west side and the young Salvino found work shining shoes on Madison Street.
 In 1945, at the age of 11, Salvino was introduced to bowling when he was walking down a street in his west-side neighborhood and noticed a bowling pin lying on the ground outside the Amalgamated Center located at 333 S. Ashland.
-The building was home to Amalgamated Clothing Workers of America labor union and it housed a private 6-lane bowling alley reserved for workers in the garment industry.
-Piquing his interest, Salvino walked inside the building and talked to a man who oversaw the bowling lanes.
+The building was home to the Amalgamated Clothing Workers of America labor union and it housed a private 6-lane bowling alley reserved for workers in the garment industry.
+His interest piqued, Salvino walked inside the building and talked to a man who oversaw the bowling lanes.
 In a stroke of luck, he offered the young Salvino a job making three dollars a night as a pin-boy.
 He then began to practice.
 The first ball Salvino ever threw was a strike, and it was there, at the Amalgamated Center, that a legend was born.

 Salvino attended Crane Tech High School on Chicago's west side.
 At the age of 16, Salvino was averaging 203 (a very high average for the time), and at 17, he joined his high school's first bowling team and averaged 211.
 According to Salvino, he was the first person to letter in the sport of bowling which at the time was governed by the then American Junior Bowling Congress.
-Also, while still in high school, he competed in a national tournament called the Dom DeVito Classic where he beat out 6,000 bowlers for the first place prize of $3,000.
+Also, while still in high school, he competed in a national tournament called the Dom DeVito Classic where he beat approximately 6,000 bowlers for the first place prize of $3,000.
 He then became the youngest bowler ever to compete in The Chicago Classic League, a renowned area competition, and earned the nickname "Chicago's Boy Wonder".
 In order to intimidate his opponents, Salvino would wear bib overalls with the statement, "I'm great and I'm gonna be the best bowler alive" written on the back.
 According to him, "The way to show 'em is to beat 'em, stomp on 'em and let 'em know how good I am.
 I was hated by the players and the public.
 After a while I didn't care.
 I was getting bigger and meaner all the time."